denisecase/basic-hadoop-on-windows/README.md

 Verify it runs without errors.
 The process will shutdown the new namenode after formatting.

-Explore the new folder created at C:\hadoop-3.2.1\nodes\namenode (or the path given in hdfs-site.xml).
+Explore the new folder created at the path given in hdfs-site.xml.

 ---